Super Eagles need better goalkeeper now, says Disu – Daily Trust

-A former Technical Adviser to the Nigeria Football Association (NFA), Tunde Disu OFR, has said that the senior national team, Super Eagles deserves a better goalkeeper to keep up with football’s current standard.
+A former Technical Adviser to the then Nigeria Football Association (NFA), Tunde Disu OFR, has said that the senior national team, Super Eagles deserve a better goalkeeper to keep up with football’s current standard.

 Disu made his stance known in an interview with the News Agency of Nigeria (NAN) on Tuesday while commenting on the lapses of the first choice goalkeeper, for the Super Eagles, Daniel Akpeyi.

-Disu, a former Assistant Coach to Otto Gloria, the 1980 African Cup of Nation winning coach, said that the Eagles needed a more tactically experienced safe hand.
+Disu, a former Assistant Coach to Otto Gloria, said that the Eagles needed a more tactically experienced safe hand.

+OVER 5,000 NIGERIAN MEN HAVE OVERCOME POOR BEDROOM PERFORMANCE SYNDROME DUE TO THIS BRILLIANT DISCOVERY.
+CLICK HERE TO KNOW MORE

 “We seriously need another goalkeeper for now, and if I may ask, what is the duty of the goalkeeper trainers and technical crew that we have in camp?